 Ensure the vase selected for eco-friendly flower arrangements are size appropriate.
 Make certain the vase holds plenty of water for the flowers, otherwise there is an increased risk of the leaves wilting too soon or the flowers drying out.
 Change the water on a daily basis for best results and always trim the stems with a sharp blade to prevent bacteria from closing off the stem base.

 Before placing flower arrangements in a vase, remove any leaves that will sit in the water or below the water line.
 It is best to display your flowers in a cool environment rather than warm or hot.
 A sunny window might cause your flowers to wilt at a fast rate.
-Avoid areas where electrical appliances omit heat, as these will have a drying effect on your flowers.
+Avoid areas where electrical appliances emit heat, as these will have a drying effect on your flowers.
 Store your flower arrangements in the refrigerator at night to keep them fresh as long as possible.

 Learn more about eco-friendly flowers including a guide to creating flower arrangements in the links below.

 - Purdue University Garden Publications: A list of gardening publications in PDF by the Purdue University